robolectric/robolectric/intellij-quick-start.md

 automatically replaces this setting from time to time)_
 - Select the MyProject module "Sources" tab
 - Delete the "gen" source folder by clicking the "x" at the end of its line
-- Delete the "code/gen" source folder by clicking the "x" at the end of its line
+- Delete the "src/gen" source folder by clicking the "x" at the end of its line

-###Set up source directories for the "code" module
+###Set up source directories for the "src" module
 -------------------------------
-- Select the "code" module --> "Sources" tab
+- Select the "src" module --> "Sources" tab
-- In the source tree out on the far right, select the <code>.../MyProject/code/test</code>
+- In the source tree out on the far right, select the <code>.../MyProject/src/test/java</code>
 folder and click the green "Test Sources" button above the source tree, adding it as a test source folder
-- Select the <code>.../MyProject/code/gen</code> folder and click the blue "Sources" button, adding it as a source folder
+- Select the <code>.../MyProject/src/gen</code> folder and click the blue "Sources" button, adding it as a source folder
 - Click "Apply"

 NOTE: you may get an error dialog here reading:<br>
-"Cannot save settings   Module 'MyProject' must not contain source root .../MyProject/code/src.
-The root already belongs to module 'code'"<br>
+"Cannot save settings   Module 'MyProject' must not contain source root .../MyProject/src/main/java.
+The root already belongs to module 'src'"<br>
 To fix this problem follow the steps under "Removed unused source directories from the main project" above.

-###Set up dependencies for the "code" module
+###Set up dependencies for the "src" module
 -------------------------------
-- Select the "code" module --> "Dependencies" tab
+- Select the "src" module --> "Dependencies" tab

 Add the Robolectric jar
 - "Add..." --> "Single Entry Module Library"
-- Select .../MyProject/code/libs/test/robolectic-X.X-all.jar
+- Select .../MyProject/src/libs/test/robolectric-X.X.X-jar-with-dependencies.jar
 - Click "Ok"
 - Click on "Compile" at the end of the newly-created dependency line, and choose "Test" from the resulting list

 Add the JUnit jar
 -"Add..." --> "Single Entry Module Library"
-- Select .../MyProject/code/libs/test/junit-4.x.x.jar
+- Select .../MyProject/src/libs/test/junit-4.x.x.jar
 - Click "Ok"
 - Click on "Compile" at the end of the newly-created dependency line, and choose "Test" from the resulting list